- Windows Photo app not working on Windows 10? Check out the solutions below and have it fixed in no time.

 - Go to the Microsoft Store and download and install the Photos App again.

-7. Install third-party photo apps
+8. Install third-party photo apps

 Well, if nothing worked, the best solution is to install a third-party photo management app.

-Has this solved your issues with the Photos app in Windows 8.1, Windows 10?
+Has this solved your issues with the Photos app in Windows 10?
 If not, leave your comment and we’ll look together into your problem and try to find a working fix for it.